sanjayseshan/AP-Hotspot/README.md

 AP-Hotspot
 ==========

+Note: Only works on Debian Jessie/Wheezy and derivitives. (eg. Ubuntu 12.04-14.04)

 Automatically creates an infrastructure (Access Point mode) wireless hotspot in Ubuntu that should work with Android and Windows Phone devices

 Usage